 - Nighttime beverage– Herbal tea with added MCT or coconut oil and *heavy cream.

-- A bio-available multivitamin such as garden of life vitamins
+- A quality, bio-available multivitamin and mineral such as this one.

 - The ketogenic diet may deplete selenium levels so eat a small handful of Brazil nuts twice per day to keep your levels up, or think of supplementing with Selenium.